 Born in Saranac Lake and later moved to the Finger Lakes.
 He spent his childhood and adult years fishing the lakes, rivers and streams of the Adirondacks and Finger Lakes.
 At a young age he realized he had a passion for making his own lures.
 At 13 he started a spinner making business.
 Over the last 20 years he expanded his craft to include making spinners, wooden lures, trolling spoons and flies.
 He enjoys working with other fishermen to share lure designs and fishing techniques.
 Andy is an elementary school teacher in a local School District.

-Retired University administrator.
-He is a self-taught fly tyer and enjoys fly fishing in lakes and streams for trout, bass, pan fish and carp.
+A retired University administrator, Craig is a self-taught fly tyer and enjoys fly fishing in lakes and streams for trout, bass, panfish, and carp.

 Our museum houses a full shop for restoring and repairing boats right in the main building.
 This is viewable to visitors of the Museum every day.
 Many of our hands on courses and workshops are held here.